 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Note: Our planned route can be added as part of a longer Northern Spain Itinerary or as an additional destination in a big city Spain Itinerary.
+Note: Our planned route can be added as part of a longer Northern Spain Itinerary or as an additional destination on a complete Spain Itinerary.

 Plan a Basque Country Itinerary for Spain